polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 ### How can I link to source code in my documentation?

 Use the `/rustdocs` to link to specific parts of the Substrate source code, for example a module's `trait`.
 When referencing specific lines of code, copy those lines into the documentation.

-However, use this sparingly.
+DO NOT link to specific lines of code -- substrate changes often and links that reference specific locations in the code become inaccurate fast and are not easily maintainable.

 ### How can I expose my documentation?